TegranGrigorian/Bad-Apple-With-PDF/README.md

 Very very simple Bad Apple Rendering with PDF

+This took me an hour to code, while making a "tutorial"

 Steps:
 1. Clone
 2. make the folders listed in main.py global space